 During the month we added a new position in Cadence, a provider of software used in the designing, testing, verifying and implementing of semiconductors.
 We see the semiconductor industry as a whole benefitting from the structural trend of technological advance and proliferation of new applications, and we believe Cadence has a strong competitive moat built up over years of high spending on research and development.
-We also took advantage of broad weakness in US shares to add to our holdings of global footwear and apparel giant Nike.
-We used the proceeds from the expiry of a UK auto-call to add to our passive exposure in the FTSE 100 Index and FTSE 250 Index.
+We also used the proceeds from the expiry of a UK auto-call to add to our passive exposure in the FTSE 100 Index and FTSE 250 Index.